Kyle D. Johnson

 Kyle achieves these goals in the most cost-effective and efficient manner possible.
 For example:

 - Preventative solutions.
 Kyle has a deep understanding of all aspects of labor and employment law.
 His intricate knowledge of these laws allows him to provide timely and straightforward solutions to problems that may confront employers.
 The solutions Kyle provides help keep employers out of court, and avoid the costly expense of litigation.

-Kyle appears regularly before state and federal courts and administrative agencies, including the Kentucky Occupational Safety and Health Review Commission, the U.S. Department of Labor, the Kentucky Labor Cabinet, the Equal Employment Opportunity Commission, and the Kentucky Commission on Human Rights.
+Kyle appears regularly before state and federal courts and administrative agencies, including the Occupational Safety and Health Review Commission, the Mine Safety and Health Review Commission, the U.S. Department of Labor, the Kentucky Labor Cabinet, the Equal Employment Opportunity Commission, and the Kentucky Commission on Human Rights.

 When Kyle is not working, he enjoys spending time with his wife and five children, enjoys running, and is an avid racquetball player.

 - Regularly advise and train clients on compliance with all aspects of employment law, such as: FMLA compliance, ADA/Disability compliance, and compliance with civil rights laws.